pavxxx/movie-recommendation-sys/README.md

 - NumPy

 ## Dataset
-The dataset used for this project is taken from Kaggle (Movie Recommendation System / MovieLens).
+The dataset used for this project is taken from Kaggle (Movie Recommendation System).
 It contains two main files:

 - ratings.csv – user ratings for movies